If you could drive a solar-powered car, would you?

 We decided to control the cars charge based on the RV’s battery state of charge.

-We programmed the system so that if the RV’s batteries get above 85% charged from the solar energy, we turn on the car’s circuit and start dumping the solar power to the car.
+We programmed the system so that if the RV’s batteries get above 85% charged from the solar energy, we turn on the car’s circuit and start dumping the solar power into the car.
 If it’s a sunny day, we make excess power even with the car plugged in and the RV’s batteries continue to climb.

 Should the day end or get cloudy, the RV’s batteries will drop.
 When they hit 80%, the car stops charging.
 This gives us a reserve capacity of energy to use in the RV.